Battery Disconnects 101

 Standard Battery Disconnect Switch

 Turn it OFF and you’ve disconnected power to the vehicle.
 The switch can be wired to interrupt either the positive or negative battery cable; it matters not, as the function is the same.
+[It is worth noting that such will NOT disable a running vehicle as the case of the alternator is the return path for all accessories with the engine running and not the battery negative terminal.
+You can learn more about that in our Charging Systems 101 blog.]

 The Moroso 74101 (turn ON/OFF) or the Moroso 74106 (push OFF) is the correct battery disconnect switch for this application.

-Battery Disconnect Terminal
+Battery Negative Disconnect

 Pass Tech at Your Local Track